This advice column offers opinions about the peskier aspects of working in the nonprofit sector.

 This is a rampant problem.
 According to a 2014 survey conducted by Proven Men Ministries, "Nearly two-thirds (63%) of men admit to viewing inappropriate while their bosses assume they are busy working.
 More than a third (36%) of women are also sneaking a peak at porn while on the job."
 And a later 2016 research study, conducted by The Observer (U.S.), found that the amount of time spent on adult-only sites had significantly increased since 2012.

 This same scenario has happened twice in my professional career: One viewer was my ex-boss, who had frozen his computer with downloads (our IT staff found his cache in trying to fix his machine).
-I couldn’t do anything about this, but my respect for this man plummeted: I was working long hours for our nonprofit and he was in his office watching dirty movies!
-The other, when I was CEO, was a marketing employee, who thought it was a great idea to send a verboten clip to all our co-workers (I immediately fired him for sexual harassment and violation of our company policies regarding personal internet use at work).
+I couldn’t do anything about this, but my respect for this man plummeted: I was working long hours for our nonprofit and he was in his office watching "dirty" movies!
+The other incident, when I was CEO, involved a marketing employee who thought it was a great idea to send a pornographic video clip to all his co-workers.
+Of course, I immediately fired him for sexual harassment and violation of our company policies regarding personal internet use at work.
+The marketing employee was NOT happy and got very verbally abusive to me when he was dismissed.
+While all that was unpleasant, nonetheless it was an important modeling for the entire staff in how high the priority was to interrupt such illegal, inappropriate and harassing activities.

 I would advise crafting very specific employee policies regarding personal use of the internet, including a termination policy regarding accessing or viewing sexually explicit material on company computers at any time.
-Be prepared to follow through on these policies regardless of the popularity of any individual employee.
+Be prepared to follow through on these policies regardless of the popularity of any individual employee or the anger of the abuser.

 I’m assuming you are the CEO; therefore, your job is to create and maintain a safe workplace for your entire team.
 If you stumbled on his personal entertainment session, others likely have or will in the future.
 This is potentially harassing to other employees.